southwick-associates/sadash/github_vignettes/prepare-license-data.md

 #### License.sqlite3 Additional/Modified columns

+The individual dashboards include some additional data columns:

-- county_fips (produced using geocoding)
+- `cust$county_fips` (produced using geocoding)
-- zip4dp (temporary for checking for customer duplicates, produced using geocoding
+- `cust$zip4dp` (temporary for checking for customer duplicates, produced using geocoding)
+- `lic$priv` for defining privilege permissions (deer hunting, trout fishing, etc.)
+- `lic$subtype` for permissions that represent a subset of customers holding a given privilege (e.g., spousal fishing, which tracks anglers who purchase a spouse license type).

-- month with more allowed values (..., -1, 0, 1, 2, ...)
+The `sale$month` is modified too allow additional values: `..., -1, 0, 1, 2, ...`

 #### History.sqlite3